nmoinvaz/proxyres/doc/proxy_resolver.md

 |-|:-|
 |char *|Comma-separated list of proxies uris.
 For a direct connection, `direct://` is used.|

-### proxy_resolver_get_next
+### proxy_resolver_get_next_proxy

-Gets the next list in the list of proxies.
+Gets the next proxy in the list of proxies.
 Caller must free the string returned by this function.

 **Arguments**
 |Type|Name|Description|